junxit/us-congress-bills-110/bill.md

 # H.R.
 4044

-> To amend the Bankruptcy Abuse Prevention and Consumer Protection Act of 2005 to exempt from the means test in bankruptcy cases, for a limited period, qualifying reserve-component members who, after September 11, 2001, are called to active duty or to perform a homeland defense activity for not less than 60 days.
+> To amend title 11 of the United States Code to exempt for a limited period, from the application of the means-test presumption of abuse under chapter 7, qualifying members of reserve components of the Armed Forces and members of the National Guard who, after September 11, 2001, are called to active duty or to perform a homeland defense activity for not less than 90 days.

 ## § 1.
-Amendment

-Section 101(a)(2)(C) of the Bankruptcy Abuse Prevention and Consumer Protection Act of 2005 (Public Law 109–8) is amended by adding at the end of paragraph (2) of section 707(b) of title 11 of the United States Code, as added by such Act, the following:

-> - **(E)** Subparagraphs (A) through (C) shall not apply, and the court may not dismiss or convert a case filed under this chapter based on any form of means testing—
->   - **(i)**
->     - **(I)** while the debtor is on, and during the 180-day period beginning immediately after the debtor is released from, a period of active duty (as defined in section 101(d)(1) of title 10) of not less than 60 days; or
->     - **(II)** while the debtor is performing, and during the 180-day period beginning immediately after the debtor is no longer performing, a homeland defense activity (as defined in section 901(1) of title 32) performed for a period of not less than 60 days; and
->   - **(ii)** if after September 11, 2001, the debtor while a member of a reserve component of the Armed Forces or a member of the National Guard, was called to such active duty or performed such homeland defense activity.
+Short title

+This Act may be cited as the “National Guard and Reservists Debt Relief Act of 2008”.

 ## § 2.
+Amendments

+Section 707(b)(2)(D) of title 11, United States Code, is amended—

+- **(1)** in clauses (i) and (ii)—
+  - **(A)** by indenting the left margin of such clauses 2 ems to the right, and
+  - **(B)** by redesignating such clauses as subclauses (I) and (II), respectively,
+- **(2)** by striking “if the debtor is a disabled veteran” and inserting the following:
+  > - **(i)** the debtor is a disabled veteran

+- **(3)** by striking the period at the end and inserting “; or”, and
+- **(4)** by adding at the end the following:
+  > - **(ii)** while—
+  >   - **(I)** the debtor is—
+  >     - **(aa)** on, and during the 540-day period beginning immediately after the debtor is released from, a period of active duty (as defined in section 101(d)(1) of title 10) of not less than 90 days; or
+  >     - **(bb)** performing, and during the 540-day period beginning immediately after the debtor is no longer performing, a homeland defense activity (as defined in section 901(1) of title 32) performed for a period of not less than 90 days; and
+  >   - **(II)** if after September 11, 2001, the debtor while a member of a reserve component of the Armed Forces or a member of the National Guard, was called to such active duty or performed such homeland defense activity.

+## § 3.
+GAO Study

+- **(a)** *Comptroller general study* Not later than 2 years after the effective date of this Act, the Comptroller General shall complete and transmit to the Speaker of the House of Representatives and the President pro tempore of the Senate, a study of the use and the effects of the provisions of law amended (and as amended) by this Act.
+Such study shall address, at a minimum—
+  - **(1)** whether and to what degree members of reserve components of the Armed Forces and members of the National Guard avail themselves of the benefits of such provisions,
+  - **(2)** whether and to what degree such members are debtors in cases under title 11 of the United States Code that are substantially related to service that qualifies such members for the benefits of such provisions,
+  - **(3)** whether and to what degree such members are debtors in cases under such title that are materially related to such service, and
+  - **(4)** the effects that the use by such members of section 707(b)(2)(D) of such title, as amended by this Act, has on the bankruptcy system, creditors, and the debt-incurrence practices of such members.
+- **(b)** *Factors* For purposes of subsection (a)—
+  - **(1)** a case shall be considered to be substantially related to the service of a member of a reserve component of the Armed Forces or a member of the National Guard that qualifies such member for the benefits of the provisions of law amended (and as amended) by this Act if more than 33 percent of the aggregate amount of the debts in such case is incurred as a direct or indirect result of such service,
+  - **(2)** a case shall be considered to be materially related to the service of a member of a reserve component of the Armed Forces or a member of the National Guard that qualifies such member for the benefits of such provisions if more than 10 percent of the aggregate amount of the debts in such case is incurred as a direct or indirect result of such service, and
+  - **(3)** the term “effects” means—
+    - **(A)** with respect to the bankruptcy system and creditors—
+      - **(i)** the number of cases under title 11 of the United States Code in which members of reserve components of the Armed Forces and members of the National Guard avail themselves of the benefits of such provisions,
+      - **(ii)** the aggregate amount of debt in such cases,
+      - **(iii)** the aggregate amount of debt of such members discharged in cases under chapter 7 of such title,
+      - **(iv)** the aggregate amount of debt of such members in cases under chapter 7 of such title as of the time such cases are converted to cases under chapter 13 of such title,
+      - **(v)** the amount of resources expended by the bankruptcy courts and by the bankruptcy trustees, stated separately, in cases under title 11 of the United States Code in which such members avail themselves of the benefits of such provisions, and
+      - **(vi)** whether and to what extent there is any indicia of abuse or potential abuse of such provisions, and
+    - **(B)** with respect to debt-incurrence practices—
+      - **(i)** any increase in the average levels of debt incurred by such members before, during, or after such service,
+      - **(ii)** any indicia of changes in debt-incurrence practices adopted by such members in anticipation of benefitting from such provisions in any potential case under such title; and
+      - **(iii)** any indicia of abuse or potential abuse of such provisions reflected in the debt-incurrence of such members.

-Effective date; application of amendment
+## § 4.
+Effective date; application of amendments

-- **(a)** *Effective Date* Except as provided in subsection (b), this Act and the amendment made by this Act shall take effect on April 20, 2005.
+- **(a)** *Effective date* Except as provided in subsection (b), this Act and the amendments made by this Act shall take effect 60 days after the date of the enactment of this Act.
-- **(b)** *Application of Amendment* The amendment made by this Act shall apply only with respect to cases commenced under title 11 of the United States Code after April 20, 2005.
+- **(b)** *Application of amendments* The amendments made by this Act shall apply only with respect to cases commenced under title 11 of the United States Code in the 3-year period beginning on the effective date of this Act.